 Analysis and Test Results

 There are few things as exciting as buying a brand new bike.
-However, even if you buy a complete bike from the floor of your local bike shop, it typically will not come with mountain bike pedals.
-Even though this is a seemingly minor part of the bike, you won't be riding without them.
-If you're looking for new pedals to go with your new bike without them.
-We recommend thinking ahead and getting your mountain bike pedals at the same time as your new ride, if not before.
-Then you won't be subjected to the painful experience of looking at your shiny new bike sitting in your garage while not being able to ride it.
+However, even if you buy a complete bike from the floor of your local bike shop, it typically comes without pedals.
+Although a seemingly minor part of the bike, you won't be riding without them.
+If you're looking for new pedals to go with your new bike, we recommend thinking ahead and buying them in advance.
+Then you can get used to them and get any warm-up crashes out of the way on the old bike.

-The chart below plots how the scores of each model relate to price (hover over each dot to see the model name).
+The chart below plots the scores for each model against their price.
+Hover over each dot to see which pedal it represents.
 The M530 and M520 are clearly the best values.
 They're a third the price of the pedals that score higher.
-The 520 is a better value than the 530, but keep in mind it has a tiny platform and is designed for the most weight-conscious XC rider.
+The 520 is less expensive than the 530, but it has a small platform and isn't as easy to engage.
 The 530 is a better all-around option.
-Best of all, both of these pedals are so widely sold that you can often find them on sale for 20-40% off.
-The other great value is the Deore XT M8020.
-It scores just behind the Editors' Choice M9020, but retails for $70 less.
+Best of all, both of these pedals are so widely sold that you can often find at a 20 to 40% discount.
+Another great value is the Deore XT M8020.
+It scores just behind the Editor's Choice M9020 but retails for $70 less.

 Types of Pedals

-As it turns out, there are a lot of things to consider when buying a pair of mountain bike pedals.
-There are different types of pedals for different styles of bikes, and you have to decide if you want to clip into clipless pedals (yes, that name is misleading) or ride on flats.
-This review is comprised completely of clipless mountain bike pedals.
-However, first let's make sure that is what you are looking for.
-To read more about the types of pedals, head over to our Buying Advice article.
+There is no shortage of things to consider when buying a pair of mountain bike pedals.
+There are many different types of pedals for different styles of bikes.
+You'll have to decide if you want to clip into clipless pedals or ride on flats.
+This review is comprised mostly of clipless mountain bike pedals.
+If you're not sure that's what you're looking for, read more about pedal types in our Buying Advice article.

 Ease of Entry

 Crank Brothers also offers a zero degree or no-float cleat that enhances pedal efficiency.
-The Xpedo cleat allows for six degrees of float and the Shimano cleats provide four degrees.
-Xpedo does not have an additional cleat option for the GFX but Shimano sells a multi-release cleat that allows for release in any direction without changing the float, a great option for beginners.
-Release tension and float are the main types of adjustment we typically refer to with pedals but the traction pins on the Xpedo GFX and Crank Brothers Mallet E are also adjustable.
-The pins that provide traction while unclipped can be adjusted by threading them up or down.
-Lowering the pins makes the pedal feel a bit less aggressive in the way in bites the sole of the shoe.
-Raised pins engage the soles, particularly those clad in soft rubber but can complicate entry and exit to the centrally located engagement mechanisms.
+The Xpedo cleat allows for six degrees of float, and the Shimano cleats provide four degrees.
+Xpedo does not have an additional cleat option for the GFX, but Shimano sells a multi-release cleat that allows for release in any direction without changing the float, a great option for beginners.

-New for this year, Crank Brothers Candy 7 and Mallet E pedals feature texturized traction pads, these are polyurethane bumpers that sit adjacent to the cleat interface on the pedal.
+Crank Brothers Candy 7 and Mallet E pedals feature texturized traction pads.
+These are polyurethane bumpers that sit adjacent to the cleat interface on the pedal.
 The pedals include 1mm and 2mm thick pads and swapping them out will create more or less interface between the shoe and pedal platform.
-The thicker pads create more resistance in the float and having interchangeable pads allows you to customize the pedal to the type of shoe you use.
+The thicker pads offer more resistance to float, and having interchangeable pads allows you to customize the pedal to the type of shoe you use.
 The DMR V-Twin uses nylon bumpers that sit fore and aft of the cleat mechanism, under the traction pins.
 Spacers beneath the bumpers will raise the pads and pins toward your shoe.

 You can adjust the feeling of the Crank Brothers by swapping the orientation of the cleats on your shoes.
 There is a small indentation on just one cleat.
 If you put the one with this indent on your right shoe, you will have a 15-degree release angle.
 If the cleat (with the indent) goes on your left shoe, you will get a 20-degree release angle.

 Weight is an important metric for certain riders and riding styles.
-Those who prefer pointing their bikes downhill probably don't mind adding some ounces here and there, particularly if there is a performance benefit.
+Those who prefer pointing their bikes downhill probably don't mind adding some ounces here and there, particularly when there is a performance benefit.
 Cross-country riders and racers, on the other hand, tend to be less keen on picking up any unnecessary grams.
-The less wight you're pushing, the fewer calories you expend.
-For many riders, there will be criteria more important than weight; performance and value certainly come to mind.
+The less weight you're pushing, the fewer calories you expend.
+For many riders, though, there are criteria more important than weight — performance and value come to mind.

-The heaviest pedals in this test were the Xpedo GFX at 468 grams and the lightest were the Crank Brothers Egg Beater 3 at 280 grams.
-When you factor in the additional weight of their cleats, it's almost a half pound difference between the two.
-These two pedals represent the lightest and heaviest in our test but there are pedals far lighter and far heavier than what we tested this round.
-Low weight is a known selling point and something that manufacturers advertise.
-For the most part, the pedals stated weights corresponded to the weights we observed on our scales.
-The one notable exception was the Shimano XTR M9000 that weighed 35 grams more than Shimano's stated weight.
+The heaviest pedals in this test are the DMR V-Twin, at 610 grams.
+The lightest are the Crank Brothers Egg Beater 3, at 280 grams.
+When you factor in the additional weight of their cleats, it's a 351-gram difference between the two.
+That's a big gap between two parts that have the same function.
+In general, the manufacturers stated weights corresponded closely to the weights we observed on our scales.

 Mud Shedding Ability